Client Event Logger Redesign

 - Persisted-event cap exceeded (oldest events trimmed).
 Local storage has a hard maximum of 500 events.

-Behavioral Impact for Upgrades
+Behavioral impact for upgrades

-- Non-retryable errors will drop events.
+- Non-retryable errors drop events.